microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 GET {{fhirurl}}/Patient?_summary=count
 ```

-You should receive a bundle as shown below (the number of patients will be different from what is shown in the image).
+You should receive a `Bundle` as shown below (the number of patients will be different from what is shown in the image).

 <img src="./images/Screenshot_2022-05-11_111728_edit.png" height="528">